krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You want to deploy a microservices application.
+Q. You want to deploy a microservices application.
 You need full control of how you manage containers, reliability, and autoscaling, but don’t want or need to manage the control plane.
 Which compute option should you use?
 ```
 ```
 Google Kubernetes Engine